pirogtm7/it4pm/README.md

-# Enhancing Process Mining with LLMs by Applying Instruction Tuning
+# LLMs that Understand Processes: Instruction-tuning for Semantics-Aware Process Mining

 ## Description
-This repository contains the dataset preparation, training and evaluation scripts as described in Master's Thesis "Enhancing Process Mining with LLMs by Applying Instruction Tuning".
+This repository contains the dataset preparation, training and evaluation scripts as described in "LLMs that Understand Processes: Instruction-tuning for Semantics-Aware Process Mining" submitted to IEEE ICPM 2025.

 ## Structure
 ```